jesussmile/flutter-maplibre-gl/POLYLINE_EDITING_MIGRATION.md

 ## Overview

 ✅ **Production Ready Feature** - The Interactive Polyline Editing feature is fully implemented with real native gesture detection, cross-platform consistency, and comprehensive testing.

+### What's New in the Current Implementation
+- **Real-time Visual Feedback**: Orange break point markers that move during drag operations
+- **Proper Line Structure**: Maintains start → break point → end structure (3 points total)
+- **No Preview Line Conflicts**: Only the actual polyline updates, no conflicting visual elements
+- **Memory Efficient**: Automatic cleanup of break points and editing sessions
+- **Cross-Platform Consistency**: Identical behavior on Android and iOS

 The feature is fully backward compatible.
 Existing polylines will continue to work without changes, and editing is opt-in through new optional properties.